Wrong way to Montenegro

 There were three ways I could have made the trip to Montenegro from Dubrovnik.
 One would have been to rent a car and drive there myself, but I thought that would be stressful.
 I could have joined a large group tour, but I hate those.
 So I decided on a private tour, which would be the most expensive but, I hoped, worth the cost.

 Some readers of this blog know that I do substantial research ahead of time, so I knew exactly what I wanted to see and do on my Montenegro day trip.
 I contacted a number of private guides I found on the web and in Rick Steves’ book.
 One guide was unwilling to drive me up into the mountains.
 I got a really great response from one guide, but he wanted $400 US.
-And I got a response from Rick’s most highly recommended guide, named Pepo, a veteran of the war during the siege of Dubrovnik in the 1990s who, according to Rick, “is enjoyable to get to know and has a knack for making the experience both informative and meaningful.”
+And I got a response from Rick’s most highly recommended guide, whose name is Pepo, a veteran of the war during the siege of Dubrovnik in the 1990s who, according to Rick, “is enjoyable to get to know and has a knack for making the experience both informative and meaningful.”
 He was willing to take me for €150, or about $200 US.
 I told him if he got a request from another single or couple and they were interested in the same kind of tour, I was happy to share (for a reduced price).

 Well two days ago I got an email from Pepo saying he had some other Americans and my price would be just €50.
 I said great.